darkrenaissance/darkfi/doc/src/arch/consensus.md

 ## Ranking

-Each proposed block has a ranked based on the modulus of its nonce and its previous proposal previous proposal `VRF` proof, which is attached to the block producer reward transaction.
+Each proposed block has a ranked based on the modulus of its previous proposal previous proposal `VRF` proof, which is attached to the block producer reward transaction, and its `nonce`.
 Genesis block has rank 0.
 First 2 blocks rank is equal to their nonce, since their previous previous block producer doesn't exist, or have a `VRF` attached to their reward transaction.
 For rest blocks, the rank computes as following:
-1. Generate a `u64` using the first 8 bytes from the blocks nonce `pallas::Base`
-2. Grab the `VRF` proof from the reward transaction of the previous previous proposal
+1. Grab the `VRF` proof from the reward transaction of the previous previous proposal
-3. Generate a `pallas::Base` from the `blake3::Hash` bytes of the proof
+2. Generate a `pallas::Base` from the `blake3::Hash` bytes of the proof
-4. Generate a `u64` using the first 8 bytes from the `pallas::Base` of the proofs hash
+3. Generate a `u64` using the first 8 bytes from the `pallas::Base` of the proofs hash
-5. Compute the rank: nonce_u64 % vrf_u64
+4. Compute the rank: `vrf_u64` % `nonce` (If `nonce` is 0, rank is equal to `vrf_u64`)

 To calculate each fork rank, we simply sum all its block proposals ranks and multiply that with the forks length.
 We use the length multiplier to give a chance of higher